Lifeline has a clearly defined governance framework that promotes transparency and accountability.

 Lifeline Australia aims to actively promote a corporate culture that supports diversity in the composition of its Board and Senior Management, in the workplace and amongst its Members.

-The Board and Management of Lifeline Australia actively promote ethical and responsible decision making.
+The Board of Lifeline Australia actively promote ethical and responsible decision making.

 For more information about Lifeline visit